Fame (1980 film): Remake

 In 2009, MGM and Lakeshore Entertainment produced a remake of Fame directed by Kevin Tancharoen, and written by Allison Burnett.
 The remake followed the premise of the original film, depicting the lives of several students as they attend the New York City High School of Performing Arts.
 Debbie Allen was the only cast member from the 1980 film to have a supporting role, appearing as the school's principal.
 The film was notable for its lighter tone, in contrast to the earlier film's gritty subject matter.
 Released on September 25, 2009, Fame received generally unfavorable reviews from mainstream film critics.
 It was a modest box office success upon release in the United States, though it fared better internationally, grossing $54.7 million worldwide.
 Parker voiced his disapproval of the remake and described it as an "awful" film.
 Maureen Teefy also criticized the film, stating, "They're using the same formula, but it doesn't have the same substance.
 It's not staying true to the grittiness and authenticity of the original."

+Future

+In April 2023, after previously acquiring MGM, Amazon announced plans to expand the franchise with television series in development from Amazon Studios.